Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Analysis of CNPRC Primate Dataset

 We now return to the CNPRC primate dataset to investigate the effects of lactation on postpartum obesity.
 Recall that the RCT includes 18 monkeys stratified into 6 matched sets.
 Each matched set has one treated unit (no lactation) and two control units, matched on several factors: parity, age, weight ($+/-1$ kg), and lactation history.
 In the OS, there are 231 treated monkeys and 360 control monkeys, and covariate data on age, parity, and baseline weight prior to pregnancy.

 To leverage the strengths of both the RCT and the OS, we first apply the proposed matching method that accounts for generalization scores.
-Specifically, we constructed matched sets consisting of one observational treated unit, one observational control unit, and zero or one copy of an RCT unit.
+Specifically, we constructed matched sets consisting of one OS treated unit, one OS control unit, and zero or one copy of an RCT unit.
 Table~\ref{tb:covbal} shows the covariate balances in terms of absolute standardized mean differences before and after matching, with a noticeable reduction after matching, indicating improved covariate balance across the groups.

-We estimated the average treatment effect on the observational treated group using the residuals after covariate adjustment to further adjust the residual imbalances.
-The results, summarized in Table~\ref{tb:real}, suggest that, lactation has a modest positive effect on three months postpartum maternal weight.
+We estimate the ATOT using the residuals after covariate adjustment to further adjust the residual imbalances.
+The results are summarized in Table~\ref{tb:real}.
+Due to the limited sample size of the RCT, the RCT confidence intervals are the widest, and the combined confidence interval is a bit longer than the OS confidence interval.
+Results from the combined analysis suggest that lactation has a modest positive effect on three months postpartum maternal weight.
 Specifically, we are 95\% confident that lactation increases maternal weight by between 0.09 kg and 0.44 kg.
 These results appear to be robust, even when accounting for a small generalization bias in the RCT ($\Delta = 0.02$) and a moderate hidden bias due to unmeasured confounders in the OS ($\Gamma = 1.25$).
+See Figure~\ref{fig:pval} for how the sensitivity parameters are determined.
 However, lactation has no significant effect on six months postpartum maternal weight.
 For comparison, the RCT data alone did not yield statistically significant results, likely due to the limited sample size.
-While the OS data alone led to the same conclusion as the combined analysis, the results were more sensitive to bias, with $\Gamma = 1.23$.
+While the OS data alone led to the same conclusion as the combined analysis, the results were more sensitive to hidden bias, with $\Gamma = 1.23$, for three months postpartum maternal weight.

 In summary, our analysis of the CNPRC primate data supports the conclusion that lactation leads to a modest increase in maternal weight three months postpartum, but no significant effect is observed at six months.
 The initial weight gain may be attributed to various physiological factors associated with lactation, such as hormonal changes and caloric retention.
 However, as lactation progresses, increased maternal energy expenditure, along with other factors such as dietary adjustments, physical activity, and metabolic adaptations, could offset the initial weight gain.
 This may explain the absence of significant weight differences at six months postpartum.
 These findings, however, contrast with some prior human research, which suggests that breastfeeding is associated with a reduction in postpartum weight retention at six months or longer \citep{baker2008breastfeeding,hebeisen2024prospective,loy2024breastfeeding}.
 While we do not find any significant weight reduction, one possible explanation for the suggested weight gain is that breastfeeding could reduce visceral adiposity \citep{mcclure2011breastfeeding,mcclure2012maternal}.
 To further investigate this hypothesis, future studies, including large-scale RCTs, are needed to verify these conjectures.